Blog

 Google Calendar ‘Find a Time’ feature

-The ‘Find a Time’ feature is easy to use, but first, there are a couple of important things about the feature you should know.
+The ‘Find a Time’ feature is easy to use, but first, you should know a couple of important things about the feature.

-In addition, you can only use this feature on the web app.
-The ‘Find a Time’ feature is not an option via the Google Calendar mobile app.
-However, you can use the “View schedules” button on the mobile app to quickly look at availability.
+In addition, users can only access this feature on the web calendar app.
+The ‘Find a Time’ feature is not an option via the Google Calendar mobile app on iOS and Android.
+However, you can use the “View schedules” button on the mobile app to check availability or the “Suggested times” button to view Google Calendar’s meeting time suggestions.

 Step 1: Open Google Calendar and create a new event or edit an existing one

 Click “Create” near the upper left-hand corner and select “Event” to create a new event.
 A pop-up will appear.
-Fill in your meeting details, including a meeting name, location (or videoconferencing), and description (and don’t forget to include your agenda!).
+In the pop-up, fill in your event details, including a meeting name, location (or video conferencing details like Zoom or Google Meet links), and description (and don’t forget to include your meeting agenda!).

-To edit an existing event, locate the meeting you want to update and click the pencil icon to edit it.
-Pro Tip: you can now set your working location in Google Calendar.
+To edit an existing event, locate the calendar event you want to update and click the pencil icon to edit it.

 Step 2: Add your guests to the meeting invite.

-Add guests to your new or existing event by typing in their name, pasting in their email, or searching for their email in the “Add guests” box on the right-hand side of the meeting invite.
+You can add guests to your new or existing event by typing their name, pasting their email, or searching for their email in the “Add guests” box on the right-hand side of the meeting invite.

 Step 3: Click the “Find a Time” tab.

 Once you’ve added your guests, select the “Find a Time” tab to view your calendars side-by-side and identify times that work for the group.
-You can toggle between a “Day” and “Week” view to identify multiple dates and times that will work for your meeting if you need options to select from.
+You can toggle between a “Day” and “Week” view to identify multiple dates and times that will work for your meeting if you need options.

 Pro-tip: You can also click the “Suggested times” button beneath your guest list to identify upcoming time slots where all participants are available.
 If you don’t use this option, continue to the next step.